mejuliver/jquery-select-search/README.md

             on_active : function(){ // when dropdown has been activated with return the total instance of the initialized element, default to false

             },
-            on_clear :function(), // a funciton triggers upon click on the clear button passing the instance of the initialized element, default to false
+            on_clear_reflect : [], // clear other simblings upon click clear button, simblings must be an array of ids of initialized select search element e.g. ['#el1','#el2', '#el3'], default to empty array

-            }
     	});
 })
 ```